Roboramv2/Random-projects/readme.md

 * script that sends a phone call using twilio services.
 * script that sends email using smpt and email libraries.

+### Indexer:
+* choose a directory to get index for.
+* the script will create an index file for the whole directory.
+* includes proper file types and marks folders as folders.
+* includes proper indentation to show parent child relations.

+### Localization:
+* opencv trained haarcascade filters are contained in the haarcascade folder.
+* we can use the filters to localize specific items in images.
+* for example: get bounding boxes for human faces, cat faces, etc.
+* localize.py script contains the code for loading and using the filters.

 ### Speech:
 * getfv script can be used to get feature vector from recorded wav file.
 * record script has two useful functions.
 * 'record' function allows us to record time samples of audio directly using python.
 * 'say' function allows python to play any array as a time sampled audio.

-### Localization:
+### Resistance:
-* opencv trained haarcascade filters are contained in the haarcascade folder.
-* we can use the filters to localize specific items in images.
-* for example: get bounding boxes for human faces, cat faces, etc.
-* localize.py script contains the code for loading and using the filters.
+* automatic resistance value calculation.
+* implemented as gui, can handle 4 band as well as 5 band resistors.
+* select colors from radio buttons and click calculate to see resistance.